What is pet insurance for a pre-existing condition?

 - Diabetes or Cushing’s disease, once diagnosed

-- Arthritis, even if diagnosed early before treatment is needed
+- Arthritis, even if diagnosed early before treatment is needed.

-3. Congenital or hereditary Conditions
+Congenital or hereditary conditions

-Issues your pet is born with or inherits genetically are often considered pre-existing if signs or a diagnosis exist before policy commencement.
 However, such conditions may be covered if the pet is asymptomatic at enrolment and the condition is not specifically excluded from coverage.
 Some common examples include:

 - Hip or elbow dysplasia